 - Simply install the WooCommerce Subscriptions plugin and set up your subscription products.
 This is really easy – just choose ‘Simple subscription’ from the dropdown in the ‘Product data’ section when you create a product.
 You can then choose your subscription amount, frequency and add a free trial period and setup free if required.

 - Now view the product table page.
 You’ll see the subscription information listed in the ‘Price’ column.
-The plugin has replaced the text in the add to cart button with the wording that you chose on the WooCommerce Subscription plugin settings page.
-When a customer adds a subscription product to the cart, the recurring payment will be correctly passed through.
-The subscription information will appear in the cart, checkout and in order confirmation emails.
+The plugin has replaced the text in the add to cart button with the wording that you can configure on the WooCommerce Subscription plugin settings page.
+When a customer adds a subscription product to the cart, the recurring payment (made through PayPal, Stripe, credit card, or a different payment gateway) will be correctly passed through.
+The subscription information will appear in the cart, checkout and in order confirmation email notifications.
 Perfect!

 WooCommerce Product Table works perfectly with standard subscription products.
 It does not integrate with variable subscription products.